blue-marble/gridpath/doc/source/functionality.rst

 Generation, storage, and load-side resources in GridPath are called **projects**.
-Each project is associated with a *load zone* whose load-balance constraint it constraint it contributes to.
+Each project is associated with a *load zone* whose load-balance constraint it contributes to.
 In addition, each project is assigned a *capacity type* and an *operational type*.
 These types are described in more detail below.

 Project Capacity
 ----------------